 We often hear them reciprocally, but in fact, they’re 2 distinct things.
-So what is the difference between these 2 terms(Red Team Assessment and Penetration Testing precisely?
+So what is the difference between these 2 terms Red Team Assessment and Penetration Testing precisely?
 In this article, we’ll explain, with the goal to help you learn more about which one might be the best fit for your organization.

 How is Penetration Testing performed?

 This can be done in various ways, and even when the vulnerability is exploited a good tester will not stop.
 They will carry on to search and exploit new vulnerabilities, processing attacks together to attain their goal.
 This goal keeps changing, as every organization is unique, but generally, it comprises PHI (Protected Health Information), PII(Personally Identifiable Information), and trade secrets.
 Sometimes it may need Domain Administrator access.

 In comparison to penetration testing, Red Teaming is focused on target objectives.
 Instead of hunting for vulnerabilities, the red team puts in efforts to check how the security teams of an organization react to different threats.
 The Red Team will always concentrate on the objectives, in the hunt to achieve access to receptive data in furtiveness, preventing detection.